-If you are looking into ways to afford an adoption, you know that many non-profits supply adoption grants to help offset the cost of international, special-need, and other types of private adoptions.
+If you are looking into ways to afford adoption, you know that many non-profits supply an adoption grant to help offset the cost of international, special-need, and other types of private adoptions.
 Here are some quick tips to help you apply for the ones that may match your family:

 Read the entire application more than once.

 This may seem like a no-brainer, but every single detail is important in the process of writing and submitting a grant.
 Don’t just jump in; check to see what documents and information you need—and make sure you know the due date!

 Ask a friend to check your application for clarity and to make sure you don’t have common spelling or grammatical errors.
 Then ask a second friend to read it just to make sure.

 Writing a grant is different than other types of writing—keep the flowery prose to a minimum.
 This doesn’t mean you can’t tell a good story about your family, but keep your language concise and easy to understand.

 Know your audience.

 Since grants are privately funded, they can pretty much give to whomever they choose.
 So if you aren’t Christian, for example, a Christian faith-based agency may not choose your application.
 You can use this to your advantage, however, by tailoring each grant.
 Use your personal preferences and interests to promote yourself when you apply, and highlight the things that each foundation looks for.